Yang Huiyan: Personal life

+Business career

 Her father Yang Guoqiang started the real estate company Country Garden in 1997 and transferred 70% of Country Garden's shares to her before its IPO in 2007.
 Country Garden's initial offering raised about $1.6 billion, or as much as Google raised in 2004 in the United States.
 As of August 2021, Yang had a net worth of US$27.3 billion.
 Yang is vice chairman of the board's governance committee and helped raise $410 million selling new shares in 2014, according to Forbes.